Optical services are covered for all eligible MHCP members.

 MHCP has approved approximately 200 eyeglass frames for inclusion in the volume purchase contract.
 The contract vendor will provide one frame sample kit at no cost to each actively enrolled MHCP optical provider upon request.
 Each frame sample kit will include up to 48 frames in a variety of sizes, shapes and colors, and will include a limited selection of deluxe frames.
 Enrolled providers who wish to offer a wider selection of frames may purchase approved frames directly from the contract vendor at the contract price.

-Recipients with medical conditions that may be affected or aggravated by bright or changing light conditions may require specialty lenses, including tinted, U-V, polarized, or photochromatic lenses.
+Members with medical conditions that may be affected or aggravated by bright or changing light conditions may require specialty lenses, including tinted, U-V, polarized, or photochromatic lenses.
 When specialty lenses are ordered, the dispensing provider must include an appropriate diagnosis on the order.
 The contract vendor must include an appropriate diagnosis on the claim.
-Specialty lenses are covered for patients with albinism, achromatopsia, aniridia, blue cone monochromatism, cystinosis, or retinitis pigmentosa.
+Specialty lenses are covered for members with albinism, achromatopsia, aniridia, blue cone monochromatism, cystinosis, or retinitis pigmentosa.
 Direct questions about coverage of specialty lenses for other diagnoses to MHCP.

-Keep documentation of medical necessity for the above situations in the recipient’s medical record.
+Keep documentation of medical necessity for the above situations in the member’s medical record.
 The reason for the replacement must be included on the order when new eyeglasses are ordered from the contract vendor.

 Eyeglasses purchased through the volume purchase contract may be sent to the contract vendor for repairs, or may be repaired by the dispensing provider.